Hankel transform, K-Bessel functions and zeta distributions in the Dunkl setting: Abstract

 \section{Abstract}

-We study analytic aspects of the Dunkl-type Hankel transform, which goes back to Baker and Forrester and, in an earlier symmetrized version, to Macdonald.
-Moreover, we introduce a Dunkl analogue of the Bessel function and $\mathcal{K}$-Bessel function generalizing those of a symmetric cone.
-Further, we take a look at zeta integrals and their distributional extensions in the Dunkl setting.
-These distributions are closely related to Dunkl-type Riesz distributions.
-Further, we study regularity properties of the zeta distributions and prove a functional equation relating zeta distributions and their Dunkl transform.
+We study analytic properties of a Hankel transform for the type $A$ Dunkl setting with arbitrary multiplicity parameter $k\ge 0$, which goes back to Baker and Forrester and, in an earlier symmetrized version, to Macdonald.
+Moreover, we introduce a Dunkl analogue of the Bessel function and $\mathcal{K}$-Bessel function, generalizing those of a symmetric cone, which occur when the multiplicity parameter $k$ is chosen to be twice the Peirce dimension constant of the cone.
+In particular, we show that our $\mathcal{K}$-Bessel function is a solution of a type $B$ system of Dunkl operators, which is a generalization of the Bessel system on a symmetric cone.
+Furthermore, we define zeta distributions and prove a functional equation, which relates them with their type $B$ Dunkl transform.
+In the case of symmetric cones, this reduces to the known functional equation between zeta distributions and their Fourier transform.
+Proving this functional equation, the $\mathcal{K}$-Bessel function and its analytic properties play an essential role.
+Finally, we examine which of the zeta distributions are given by a positive measure.